Feed Fat Dogs Fresh, Not Necessarily Less

 A Fat Dog is as Healthy as a Fat Child

 It is not surprising that obesity causes the same health problems in dogs as it does in humans.
 The excess energy from fat stores, fuels growth in young dogs at maximal rates – as opposed to optimal.
 Their bodies cannot withstand maximal growth rates for long.
 Coupled with the greater load to carry and you get orthopaedic disease and ruptured cruciates.

-Specifically in relation to labradors it has been shown that an elevated energy intake (via ad lib feeding) increases the incidence of skeletal disease, hip dysplasia and osteoarthritis (Kasstrom 1975, Kealy et al. 1992, Hazewinkel 2012 cited in Fascetti and Delaney 2012).
+Specifically, in relation to labradors, it has been shown that elevated energy intake (via ad lib feeding) increases the incidence of skeletal disease, hip dysplasia and osteoarthritis (Kasstrom 1975, Kealy et al. 1992, Hazewinkel 2012 cited in Fascetti and Delaney 2012).

 In the most extensive and controlled study of its kind, Lawler et al. (2008) housed 48 labradors, all born around the same date, for the entirety of their life.
-They randomly split the group in two, overfed one group and fed the other group 25% less calories.
-In this study, major lifetime observations included 1.8 years longer median lifespan for the diet-restricted dogs and the delayed onset of late life diseases, especially osteoarthritis.
+They randomly split the group in two, overfed one group and fed the other group 25% fewer calories.
+In this study, major lifetime observations included 1.8 years longer median lifespan for the diet-restricted dogs and the delayed onset of late-life diseases, especially osteoarthritis.

 So there’s never a time for a dog to be fat (or kids for that matter).
 Unfortunately, this simple fact has not yet filtered down to many dog owners.
 In a survey of 1,104 American pet owners, 356 (32%) reported that their pets were overweight or obese but, incredibly, only three people considered this obesity to be a health concern for their pets (Freeman et al. 2006).